 How do I enroll in SHIP?

-The SHIP office must receive enrollment together with full payment within 31 days of your first day of class.
+The SHIP Office must receive enrollment together with full payment by the stated deadline.

 - Domestic SHIP Plan Document